matteobertoldo/atomforce/README.md

 ## Intro

-Atomforce is a package for [Atom](https://atom.io), that with a simple interface in the Atom Status Bar, helps you upload files and cartridges in your Sandbox via `WebDAV`.
+Atomforce is a package for [Atom](https://atom.io), that with a simple interface in the Atom Status Bar, helps you upload files and cartridges in your Sandbox via `WebDAV` for the B2C development.

 ## Installation